SPbSAT/simplifier/README.md

 `clang-format` and `clang-tidy` are used for maintaining code quality.
 Note that both of them are used as a part of `CI` flow in the linked GitHub repository, and their execution may be checked there.

-For the experiments related python code, `black`, `docformatter` and `usort` were used both to check if code is properly formatted and to format code locally.